PANAMANIAN NIGHT MONKEY

 Behavior and Lifestyle

-Panamanian night monkeys are arboreal and nocturnal, meaning they are active during the night (especially at dawn and dusk).
+Panamanian night monkeys are arboreal (tree-dwelling) and nocturnal, meaning they are active during the night, especially at dawn and dusk.
 During the day they sleep or rest inside of tree holes or in beds of leaves between branches.
-At night, they move quadrupedally through branches, running and jumping adeptly.
+At night, they move quadrupedally (on all fours) through branches, running and jumping adeptly.

 Night monkeys are sympatric with other species.
 They do not compete for resources with other animals within their range due to their alternating schedules.
 Usually other nocturnal animals, like bats, who forage alone or in pairs, do not pose a significant source of competition.